In the spotlight....

 I live in Plymouth Meeting with my husband, Dave.
 We have 2 adult children - Steph and Tyler - as well as 3 dogs, 2 birds, a chinchilla and a red-footed tortoise.

 Happy Feet is named for our Pippen, that pretty girl on the left in the photo, who was very skilled at dancing on her hind legs.
 She is no longer with us in life, but forever in our hearts.
-We are blessed to have welcomed Franky into our family and look forward to showing him what a loving home is all about.
+We are blessed to have welcomed Franky into our family in 2021, and look forward to showing him what a loving home is all about.

 I've worked in a variety of corporate environments over the last 35+ years, and in 2017 decided to semi-retire in order to pursue building a small business caring for animals and doing what makes my soul happy.